Ralstonia

 Ralstonia is a genus of bacteria, previously included in the genus Pseudomonas.
 It is named after the American bacteriologist Ericka Ralston.
-Ericka Ralston was born Ericka Barrett in 1944 in Saratoga, California, and died in 2015 in Sebastopol, California.
+Ericka Ralston was born in 1944 in Saratoga, California, and died in 2015 in Sebastopol, California.
 While in graduate school at the University of California at Berkeley, she identified 20 strains of Pseudomonas which formed a phenotypical homologous group, and named them Pseudomonas pickettii, after M.J.
 Pickett in the Department of Bacteriology at the University of California at Los Angeles, from whom she had received the strains.
 Later, P. pickettii was transferred to the new genus Ralstonia, along with several other species.
 She continued her research into bacterial pathogenesis under the name of Ericka Barrett while a professor of microbiology at the University of California at Davis from 1977 until her retirement in 1996.